microsoft/FluidFramework/README.md

   * Check out [Yo Fluid](./tools/generator-fluid/README.md)
 * Why can't I build or start docker?
   * [Allocate more than 4GB of RAM to Docker and share your harddrive with Docker](https://stackoverflow.microsoft.com/questions/137472/im-getting-docker-build-error-number-137)
-* Why can't I install Prague dependencies?
+* Why can't I install Fluid dependencies?
   * [You're probably having problems with npm and private npm registries](https://stackoverflow.microsoft.com/questions/137930/npm-install-fails-with-auth-issues/137931#137931)
 * Is there a set of design principles I can look at?
   * Architectural design principals can be found in the [Fluid documentation](https://praguedocs.azurewebsites.net/architecture/readme.html).